thomasthechen/thomasthechen.github.io/_posts/2022-05-18-numbers-and-discontinuities.markdown

 _remark_: What we showed above is not the canonical proof for the Cook-Levin Theorem, but the canonical proof illustrates the same ideas, though it takes longer to explain.
 On a high level, that proof encodes the tableaux of the verifier M as a 3-CNF formula.
 The tableaux is the "history of computation" of M, which tracks the configurations/states it was in at each timestep until it finished its computation.
 Intuitively, a CSP can be created to be satisfied given a valid tableaux, that was generated by a Turing machine.
 Because turing machines operate on a small number of inputs, these constraints are highly local and therefore encodable in a small number of variables each.
 In short, the nature of a Turing machine is that it only acts on a small number of bits at a time, enabling us to create a 3-CNF formula encoding whether it outputted 1 (i.e. verified a solution to an instance x in L).

-## Reflection
+## Concluding Remarks

 In wondering why 2-SAT does not capture the complexity of NP while 3-SAT does, we've provided a rough answer: circuits (or other models of computation) can only be described by constraints of size at least 3.
 These are exemplified by AND and OR gates, which at minimum have 2 inputs and one output.
-I guess the natural question now is: how is it that any circuit computing any function can be expressed as a combination of AND, OR, and NOT gates?
-(And this is true not just for classical computers, but also for quantum computers--see Solovay-Kitaev theorem).
+I guess the natural follow up is: how is it that any circuit computing any function can be expressed as a combination of AND, OR, and NOT gates? (and beyond classical computing, an analogous result also holds for quantum computing--see the Solovay-Kitaev Theorem).
 For this, I don't have any technicals to present.
-But it is really interesting that arbitrary, complex computations are comprised of these small, simple components that do simple logical operations.
+But it is really interesting that arbitrary, complex computations are comprised of these small components that do simple logical operations.
 Each component follows simple rules, but the combination of them makes the complexity of the whole very large--like that scene out of 三体.

 <!--